 If the goal is to always get the most out of your digital marketing dollars, then your marketing team needs to keep refining the campaigns across all platforms and testing new ideas, strategies and concepts.

 Most of the time, a slight change in a campaign won't result in higher expenditure, so if it produces a greater ROI than before, you have effectively optimized your marketing budget with improved results.

-Because optimizing your digital results will also help you maximize your budget, it's essential to have the marketing and sales departments working together to accomplish your goals.
+Because optimizing your digital results will also help you to maximize your budget, it's essential to have the marketing and sales departments working together to accomplish your goals.

 With many online marketing initiatives, there is no direct contact with a member of the sales team, and purchases are made online.
 But if your sales funnel includes the sales team, then these must be aligned to convert leads into paying customers.
 It is only with a collaborative effort that sales and marketing can form a cohesive unit and get the results you need.